ericbridgett/ELK-Project-1/README.md

 - Filebeat is copied from `/etc/ansible/files/filebeat-config.yml` to `/etc/filebeat/filebeat.yml`
 - Metricbeat is copied from `/etc/ansible/files/metricbeat-config.yml` to `/etc/metricbeat/metricbeat.yml`

+_Which file do you update to make Ansible run the playbook on a specific machine?

+- You must update the `hosts` file as shown above.
+Specifying the IP addresses under either (Webservers) or (elk) will allow Ansible to determine which machine(s) to run on.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+_How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

+-
 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._